AmonBrollo/Expense-Counter/README.md

 ## Project Structure
 This project will use lists and variables to store and display the expenses for each category and save it to a CSV file.

-It will ask for the month and year of the expenses.
+It gets the month and year of the expenses.
-It will ask for the category of the expense.
+It asks for the category of the expense.
-It will ask for the value of the expense.
+It asks for the value of the expense.
-It will ask if the user wants to add one more expense.
+It asks if the user wants to add one more expense.
-If yes, it will ask the same questions again ultil the user says no.
+If yes, it asks the same questions again ultil the user says no.
+It confirms the info with the user.
-Then the program will save the information in a CSV file with the Month and Year as the title of the file. i.e January 2022 Expenses.csv
+Then the program saves the information in a CSV file with the Month and Year as the title of the file. i.e 2022 January Expenses.csv

 ##### Amon Brollo
 ##### amonbrollo@gmail.com